 - or appears but under a different name.

 A provisional ballot is a paper ballot in every instance.
 The minimum threshold that must be met for a provisional ballot to count is for the voter to be an eligible registered voter ANYWHERE in the state of Ohio.
 If a voter is registered in a different county other than Wayne County, we verify with the other county that they are an eligible registered voter, and that they didn’t vote in that county during the same election.
 If the voter meets these requirements, and provides a valid form of identification, then the provisional ballot will count.
 Provisional ballots DO NOT appear in the UNOFFICIAL results, but in the OFFICIAL results that are certified after Election Night.

 How are candidates and local questions and issues listed on the ballot?

 With local questions and issues, the Yes or For vote option is always listed first, with the No or Against vote option being second.
 Questions and issues are listed in an order determined by Directive from the Ohio Secretary of State’s office.
-State issues are always listed.
-For 2015, the remaining order of issues is as follows:
+State issues are always listed first.
+The order of issues for 2017-2020 is as follows: